 In answering the question of what my ideal job would be, I dug back to when I found the Business Design MBA specialisation and thought about why it interested me so much.

 I thought about the Law Review and how much being the third (ever) Editor-in-Chief meant to me.
 When I took up my position as Editor-in-Chief in second year, the Law Review had only just been founded the year before my first year.
-I was a little thrown off by the fact that I was just the third Editor-in-Chief ever, but over the year of holding the position and making many important decisions, I understood that I was carving a path for the Law Review and future Editors.
-That realisation felt like I was opening a window in a muggy room, that I didn’t realise was muggy, to let clear air in – and I breathed it all in.
+I was a little thrown off by the fact that I was just the third Editor-in-Chief ever, but over the year of holding the position and making many important decisions, I finally understood that I was carving a path for the Law Review and future Editors.
+That realisation felt like I was opening a window in a muggy room, that I didn’t realise was muggy, to let clean air in – and I breathed it all in.
 In rebranding the Law Review and making changes to the editing process, it felt so liberating to be able to help further develop the Law Review, and I’m so lucky to have had that opportunity and experience.

 I’d always shied away from being a guinea pig, in the sense that, whenever something was in its early stages or at a beta stage, I didn’t want to be a part of it because it just seemed to lack credibility and validity and I’d rather have been a part of something that was already well-established.
 But, turns out, I enjoy holding that capacity to build and shape a project into something huge or better it by coming up with effective solutions for holes in the design of it.